Zumo09/VLSI/cp/src/README.md

 ## To visualize the result of an instance

 ```
-usage: visualize.py [-h] instance
+usage: visualize.py [-h] [-r] instance

 positional arguments:
   instance        number of the instance to visualize

 optional arguments:
   -h, --help      show this help message and exit
+  -r, --rotation  solutions with rotation
 ```